martihag/martihag.github.io/_posts/2016-06-10-getting-started-with-sktilemaps.markdown

 So you found some awesome graphics you want to use to create your tile maps?
 But they are all arranged in a tile sheet, and Xcode wants each individual image as a separate resource?

-For this example I will use the phenomenal [Toen's Medieval Strategy v.1.0] grapics pack, wich consisits of 16x16 top-down sprites.
+For this example I will use the phenomenal [Toen's Medieval Strategy v.1.0] graphics pack, which consists of 16x16 top-down sprites.

 By the power of imagemagick we can extract these to individual images.